niwinanto/socketphone/README.md

 # socketphone

-This part of RTOS mid term project.
+This part of RTOS mid term project. using socket program we are supposed to make a realtime phone.